klahrich/chiefhustler/content/diary/71-portfolio-update-september2022.md

 But mistakes were made all right.

-On one hand, the intention was good: I did not want my portfolio to be a one-factor bet, like Richard here:
+On one hand, the intention was good.
+I did not want my portfolio to be a one-factor bet.

-{{<tweet 1576312174401945601>}}

-I give myself 8/10 as far as avoiding the crowded hyped "growth" stocks.
+So I give myself 8/10 as far as avoiding the crowded hyped "growth" stocks.

-But on the implementation, I give myself 0/10.
-By trying to avoid the truck in front of me, I crashed my car into a tree.
+But on the implementation front, I give myself 1/10.
+By trying to avoid the truck in front of me, I crashed my vehicle into a tree.

 While this scoring is harsh, there's good news.
 The error stems from a lack of knowledge and experience, which can be rectified with time.